jbloomlab/seqneut-pipeline/README.md

 ## Results of running the pipeline
 The results of running the pipeline are put in the `./results/` subdirectory of your main repo.
 We recommend using the `.gitignore` file in [./test_example/.gitignore] in your main repo to only track key results in your GitHub repo.
-The key results file if the pipeline runs to completion in `./results/aggregated_titers/titers.csv`.
+The key results if the pipeline runs to completion are in `./results/aggregated_titers/titers_{group}.csv` for each group of sera.
 The set of full created outputs are as follows (note only some will be tracked depending on your `.gitignore`):

   - Outputs related to barcode counting: